jiahaowang0906/Redback_Project2_wearable-tech-sensors/data science & analytics/Position Detection for PU(bedsore) Prevention/README.md

 2.	**Data Interpretation:** Provide insightful visualizations and interpretations of the model's performance, including training metrics, validation metrics, and a confusion matrix.
 3.	**Documentation:** Contribute to the creation of a comprehensive README to provide transparency regarding my individual contributions, the model's architecture, and the project's progress.
 ## File Inventory
-My contributions encompass the creation of several key files, each serving a distinct purpose:
+My contributions includes the creation of several key files, each serving a distinct purpose:

 **1. Position_Detection_Model.ipynb**